Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Experiments

 \subsection{Analysis}

-\textbf{Is a superior text encoder the exclusive solution for T2I models to grasp semantic variations?} We explore the relationship between the text encoder's ability to discriminate semantic variations and the ability of two metrics—alignment scores $\bar{S}$ and visual semantic variation scores $\gamma$—to do the same, as illustrated in Fig.~\ref{fig:analysis_text_encoder_2}.
+\textbf{Is a superior text encoder the exclusive solution for T2I models to grasp semantic variations?} Given differences in text encoders' ability to discriminate semantic variations, we examine whether two metrics, alignment scores $\bar{S}$ and SemVarEffect $\kappa$, offer insights beyond what text encoders capture.
 We use text similarity\footnote{ Sentences for changed textual semantics unexpectedly show higher text similarity than those for unchanged textual semantics, likely due to the edit distance between our sentences.
-For further analysis, see Appendix \ref{sec:appendix_analysis}.} to measure the text encoder's discriminative capability for semantic variations.
-T2I models like PixArt and Kolors, which utilize T5 and ChatGLM as text encoders, fail to transfer the results of distinguishing semantic variations to image generators, as shown by permutation-variance (indicated by squares).
-However, T2I models like FLUX.1, which utilize weaker CLIP-T5 hybrid models as text encoders, achieve higher alignment scores and greater differentiation in visual semantic variation scores, despite showing minimal changes in text similarity.
-These results indicate that a model's ability to distinguish semantic variations is not only dependent on the text encoder, and that further efforts are needed in cross-modal alignment to effectively transfer these differences to the image generators.
+For further analysis, see Appendix \ref{sec:appendix_analysis}.} to measure the text encoder's ability, and use visual semantic variation scores $\gamma_{w}$ and $\gamma_{wo}$ to measure SemVarEffect, as illustrated in Fig.~\ref{fig:analysis_text_encoder_2}.
+PixArt and Kolors, utilizing T5 and ChatGLM as text encoders, fail to transfer the results of distinguishing semantic variations to image generators, as shown by permutation-variance (indicated by squares).
+However, FLUX.1, utilizing weaker CLIP-T5 hybrid models as text encoders, achieves higher $\bar{S}$ and greater differentiation in $\gamma_{w}$ and $\gamma_{wo}$ , despite showing minimal changes in text similarity.
+It indicates that a model's ability to distinguish semantic variations is not only dependent on text encoders, and further efforts are needed in cross-modal alignment to effectively transfer these differences to the image generators.